shahid-sheikh22/Shahid-1/README.md

 # Basic Subject Calculator

-Most basic code for calculating the pass or fail status of 4 subject.
+Most basic code for calculating the pass or fail status of 4 subject.........

 #include <stdio.h>